hasura/react-apollo-todo/react-apollo/tutorial/app/public-todos/fetch-public/Index.md

     }
 ```

 This is the power of GraphQL.
 You can specify any level of nesting your server supports to query exactly the data that you require without making multiple roundtrips to the server.
+Imagine making multiple REST API calls to get this data.

 What does the subscription do?
 ------------------------------